ABOUT

 PHILOSOPHY

-An equally rewarding part of my job is as a Producer, where I have the opportunity to work through great works of music with my clients.
-While a recording is lost without great engineering, the recorded sound ultimately serves as a vehicle for the music.
+As a Producer, I have the privilege to work alongside my clients in capturing great works of music.
+While a recording is lost without great engineering, I realize the recorded sound ultimately serves only as a vehicle for the music.
 The musical content of a recording and how it moves the listener is where the greatest level of importance lies and the decisions I make in my work are directly reflected by this philosophy.

 In the end, I want my recordings to say something in a real and meaningful way, serving as a representation of both the incredible talent of my clients and our collaboration on the project together.